 In early 2017, not long after I launched HumbleDollar, I signed up with two of the affiliate marketing middlemen, looked at their lists of participating companies and found a dozen that I would happily recommend—Ally Invest, TD Ameritrade, LegalZoom, places like that—and I created a page on this site that listed those relationships.
 A few months ago, I had second thoughts about all this and deleted all the affiliate marketing links from HumbleDollar, except those to Amazon.
-The Amazon links allow the site to make a little extra money from my books and others mentioned on the site, without any additional cost to buyers, so those seem pretty harmless.
+(In early 2020, I also nixed the Amazon relationship, so the site now receives no affiliate marketing revenue.)

-But what about the affiliate marketing links to various financial firms?
-Why did I delete those?
+Why did I get rid of those affiliate marketing relationships?
 Even if you disclose that you’re getting a referral fee—which you should—it’s much harder to claim that the articles you run reflect your best, independent thinking.
 Advertisements are visually distinct from articles.
 That isn’t the case with many affiliate links.
 They’re often embedded within articles, with the author subtly or not-so-subtly directing readers to the affiliate firms.
 That raises an obvious question: Would those articles have been written in the way they were—or even written at all—if those affiliate marketing relationships didn’t exist?

 This goes to the issue of what a website is trying to achieve.
 If the site’s clearly stated goal is product recommendations, affiliate links seem like fair game (though I question whether consumers fully grasp that the recommendations may be tainted).
 But if you run a site that claims to offer independent thinking, I’d argue those affiliate links should never appear in articles.